-For a future business leader in India at the beginning of his / her career, there is one big choice to make: GMAT or CAT?
-Which standardized test is “better”?
-Here is a factual treatment of one of the biggest career-related competitions in the world today: GMAT v/s CAT.
+For a future business leader in India at the beginning of their career, there is one big choice to make: GMAT or CAT?
+Which standardised test is “better”?
+Here is a factual treatment of one of the biggest career-related competitions in the world today: How different is GMAT from CAT?

 Once you get your MBA from one of the world’s best Business Schools, your life will be all about Return on Investment (RoI).
 With that framework in mind, we use the same calculations to evaluate whether taking the GMAT or the CAT is the best option for you.
 Most of our metrics show that the GMAT wins v/s the CAT, but read on yourself, to make up your own mind!